-Any weakening of the South African government's credit profile and/or willingness to support DBSA, or any significant deterioration in its capacity to extend financial support, could negatively affect its issuer ratings.
-In addition, a weakening of DBSA's standalone assessment, driven by a material deterioration in asset quality metrics, would also likely exert downward rating pressure.
+Any weakening in the South African government's credit profile or willingness to support DBSA, could strain the bank's issuer ratings.
+In addition, a weakening in DBSA's BCA, driven by a material deterioration in asset-quality metrics, would also likely exert downward rating pressure.